oracle/odpi/doc/src/functions/dpiContext.rst

     **errorInfo** [OUT] -- a pointer to a :ref:`dpiErrorInfo<dpiErrorInfo>` structure which will be populated with error information if an error takes place during the execution of this function.
 If no error takes place, the structure is not modified in any way.
+Note that the only members of the structure that should be examined when an error occurs are message, messageLength, encoding, fnName and action.

 .. function:: int dpiContext_destroy(dpiContext \*context)